 Is £210 good value?
 Please tell me, I have no clue, I wear plastic bags on my feet.

 I think so.
 Other people would disagree.
 My wife calls me crazy; my parents don’t know why I’m here.

-Do you hope your son feels the same way about trainers when he grows up?
+Do you hope your son feels the same way about sneakers when he grows up?

 To be honest no, not really.

 How was last night?